Valerian

 Uses

-- Insomnia.
+- Sleep quality.
 Although some conflicting research exists, most studies show that taking valerian can reduce the amount of time it takes to fall asleep by about 15 to 20 minutes.
 Valerian also seems to improve sleep quality.
 Doses of 400-900 mg of valerian extract taken up to 2 hours before bed seem to work best.
 Continuous use for several days, even up to four weeks, may be needed before an effect is noticeable.
 Some studies show that valerian can help improve sleep when combined with other herbs, including hops and lemon balm.
 Taking valerian might also improve the sleep quality of people who are withdrawing from the use of sleeping pills.
-However, some research suggests that valerian does not relieve insomnia as fast as "sleeping pills."
+However, some research suggests that valerian does not relieve sleep quality as fast as "sleeping pills."

 Recommended Dosing